Circuit breakers trip as China's Nasdaq-style bourse debuts

 All of the first batch of 25 companies - ranging from chip-makers to biotech firms - more than doubled their already frothy IPO prices on the STAR Market, operated by the Shanghai Stock Exchange.

-Trading in Anji Microelectronics Technology (Shanghai) Co Ltd (688019.SS), a semiconductor firm, was halted twice as the company’s shares hit two circuit breakers - first after rising 30%, then after climbing 60% from the market open - designed to calm frenzied buying.
+Trading in Anji Microelectronics Technology (Shanghai) Co Ltd, a semiconductor firm, was halted twice as the company’s shares hit two circuit breakers - first after rising 30%, then after climbing 60% from the market open - designed to calm frenzied buying.

 By the midday break, Anji shares had leapt 415% from their IPO price.

-Suzhou Harmontronics Automation Technology Co Ltd (688022.SS), however, triggered its circuit breaker in the opposite direction, falling 30% from the market open, before rebounding.
+Suzhou Harmontronics Automation Technology Co Ltd, however, triggered its circuit breaker in the opposite direction, falling 30% from the market open, before rebounding.
 But by midday the company’s shares were still 113% higher than their IPO price.

-Monday’s spiraling share prices and high volatility on the STAR Market were anticipated as investors chased the new board, said Zhu Junchun, chief analyst with Lianxun Securities.
+Monday’s spiralling share prices and high volatility on the STAR Market were anticipated as investors chased the new board, said Zhu Junchun, chief analyst with Lianxun Securities.

 Investor focus on the STAR Market in the short term could weigh on the main board in terms of liquidity and attention, he said.